indian7p/onesearch-emc/README.md

   "MONGOURL": "YOUR MONGODB CONNECTION STRING", "TOKEN": "YOUR DISCORD BOT TOKEN",
   "BOT_ADMINS": ["YOUR DISCORD ID"],
-  "ENABLE_MUSIC": true/false,
   "YT_API_KEY": "YOUR YOUTUBE API KEY"
 }
 ```
-A YouTube API key is not required if `ENABLE_MUSIC` is false or if you are not using 1!crawl with YouTube.
+A YouTube API key is not required if you are not using 1!crawl with YouTube.

 ## Links